Does Running Get Easier?

 Sometimes we hurt ourselves by starting at too fast or too easy of a pace.
 When this happens, you need to dial in on what you are trying to achieve with the run.

 New To Running?

-If you are completely new to running and think that is why you struggle some, there are some great things and tips for you to keep in mind.
+If you are completely new to running and think that is why you struggle some, there are some great things and tips to keep in mind.

-You should expect some muscle soreness, but not actual pain.
-Make sure you mix it up so you aren’t running hard efforts back to back.
-If you are a complete newbie, be sure to purposefully schedule some rest and easy days.
+You should expect some muscle soreness but not actual pain.
+Make sure you mix it up, so you aren’t running hard efforts back to back.
+If you are a complete newbie, be sure to schedule some rest and easy days purposefully.

 How Long Does It Take For Your Body to Adjust to Running?

-Experts in the running community stay it takes about six weeks for your body to get used to running and adjust to what you are asking of it.
-You are making physiological changes to your body which does not happen overnight.
+Experts in the running community say it takes about six weeks for your body to get used to running and adjust to what you are asking of it.
+This is because you are making physiological changes to your body which does not happen overnight.
 Just like a dieter does not drop that ten pounds in a day, you won’t suddenly become a running machine quickly.

 Does Running Get Easier?

 In some ways, running clearly gets easier.
-As you start to run more consistently and figure out what works for you, you will find that some day sit all clicks together.
-On those days, the run will feel almost effortless and afterward your body will be full of happy runner endorphins.
+As you start to run more consistently and figure out what works for you, you will find that someday it all clicks together.
+On those days, the run will feel almost effortless, and afterward, your body will be full of happy runner endorphins.
 All will be good in the world.

 It also stands to reason that on other days, running will just plain suck.
 It will be hard, and you will be filled with self-doubt.
 That is also normal, and the struggle is one of the things that makes it special.